-Judge Mahoney will conduct a preliminary voir dire to introduce the case and cover the basic, traditional issues that bear on the prospective jurors' qualifications to serve.
+Chief Judge Strand will conduct a preliminary voir dire to introduce the case and cover the basic, traditional issues that bear on the prospective jurors' qualifications to serve.
 In a typical case, this will take approximately 30 minutes.
 Each party will then be permitted an additional 30 minutes to conduct additional voir dire.
 More time may be allowed when there is good cause and a specific request is made.
-Additional information is contained in the trial management order.
+Chief Judge Strand's voir dire instructions are referenced in his trial management order.